 5. Regulatory Compliance

 Financial reporting standards and governmental and industry-specific data security regulations change frequently, and an ERP can help your company stay safe and compliant.
 An ERP provides an audit trail by tracking the lifecycle of each transaction, including adherence to required approval workflows.
 Businesses may also reduce the chance of errors and related compliance snafus with automation.
-ERP software provides financial reports that comply with standards and regulations, and SaaS applications are well-equipped to help companies with PCI-DSS compliance.
+ERP software provides financial reports that comply with standards and regulations, and software-as-a-service (SaaS) applications are well-equipped to help companies with PCI-DSS compliance.

-6. Risk Management through Mobility
+6. Risk Management Through Mobility

 7. Data Security